Artist Statement

 The analysis of visual culture is a central focus in my work: the issues of gender, sexuality, race and power permeate into all aspects of our society's visual culture.
 As John Berger observed, “Men act.
 Women appear.
 Men look at women.
 Women watch themselves being looked at.”
 His idea is that, the nude in western art reveals a taming of the female body creating and distorting “ideal beauty” conceptualized by male artists.
 The devastating implication of this work in general appears to be that women's bodies cannot be portrayed other than through the regimes of representation, which produce woman as passive objects for the male gaze.

 This significance of the identification of women with the body is that women in our culture learn their own particulars for self-surveillance.
-This internalization of these ideals results in shame that many women have for their own sexuality, particularly when it fails to measure up to its alleged reflection in pop culture, as well as how we both compound and confront that shame by compulsively returning to those images in movies, television and fashion magazines.
-Consequently, we fashion and refashion ourselves through these encounters, which only provides fragmentary mis-recognitions that we are conditioned to accept and emulate.
-As a result, woman’s experience with their own image is more like a distorted carnival mirror, in that we recognize what is depicted but it does not necessarily correspond to how we see ourselves, leaving the body in a state of division and incompletion.
+This internalization of white patriarchal ideals results in shame that many have for their own sexuality, particularly when it fails to measure up to its alleged reflection in pop culture.
+Consequently, there is a fashioning and refashioning ourselves through these encounters, which only provides fragmentary mis-recognitions that we are conditioned to accept and emulate.
+As a result, people’s experience with their own image is more like a distorted carnival mirror, in that one can recognize what is depicted but it does not necessarily correspond to how they see themselves, leaving the body in a state of division and incompletion.
+My work exhibits the cost of inhabiting the female body: it is an existential dilemma that deals in the real, which is not imagined feelings, but it is drawn from the catharsis of emotional experiences; thus, articulating the difference between inhabiting a female body and looking at it.

-Feminist exploration into visual culture aims to unfasten the binaries of gender and sexuality in visual representations.
+Intersectional feminist exploration into visual culture aims to unfasten the binaries of gender and sexuality in visual representations.
 This is why I use the female body, as a site of resistance, precisely because it is the site of repression and possession.
-I am exploring the notion of the uncanny as it exposes the symbiosis of feminine division of self for survival.
-This investigation is an intense searching for an identity that will never be defined, its fluidity evokes a maximum number of possible future identities to exist.

 References